-Topic 1: Black Education: Contexts, Dilemmas, and Possibilities.Examine the philosophies, knowledge, contexts, and pedagogies related to "Black education," historically and in the present.
-Explore the complexities of Black education, including key tensions, themes, and questions surrounding education for Black people in the U.S.
+Topic 1: Black Education: Contexts, Dilemmas, and Possibilities.
+Examine the philosophies, knowledge, contexts, and pedagogies related to "Black education," historically and in the present.
+Explore the complexities of Black education, including key tensions, themes, and questions surrounding education for Black people in the U.S. Topic 2: Critical Issues in United States Latinx Education.

 EDC 395H.
-Social Studies Education.
+Topics in Social Studies Education.